Newly hired employees have 30 days from the first day of work to elect benefits coverage.

 Important: Dependent coverage remains in pending status until you submit the required documentation.
 You’re responsible for notifying the Oncor Benefits Center when you have a dependent who no longer meets eligibility criteria.

-If both you and your spouse work at Oncor:
+If both you and your spouse/dependents work at Oncor:

-If your child or dependent grandchild also works at Oncor, they can be covered either as an employee or as a dependent, but not both.
+If your child or dependent grandchild also works at Oncor, your child or dependent grandchild can be covered either as an employee or as a dependent, but not both.

-Some benefits are fully paid by Oncor, while others—like medical, dental, and vision—are shared between you and the company.
+Some benefits are fully paid by Oncor, while others — like medical, dental, and vision — are shared between you and the company.
 The amount you contribute is called your premium, and it’s automatically deducted from your paycheck.
+You’ll find options, details, and premium costs at myhrconnection.oncor.com.

-If you or your spouse uses tobacco and you are enrolled in an Oncor medical option, a surcharge applies to your medical premiums: $600 per person, per year ($50/month).
+If you or your spouse uses tobacco and you’re enrolled in an Oncor medical option, a $600 per person, per year ($50/month) surcharge applies to your medical premiums.
+Tobacco products include: cigarettes, cigars, e-cigarettes, vaping, pipes, chewing tobacco, snuff, dip, and hookah.

 How to Waive the Surcharge

-Once approved, the surcharge will be removed within up to three pay periods.
+Processing Time: Once approved, the surcharge will be removed within three pay periods.
 No retroactive refunds.

-Note: The surcharge for Critical Illness and Life Insurance does not change.
+Note: The tobacco surcharge for Critical Illness and Life Insurance premiums will not change.

 Refer to the Summary Plan Description for the Oncor Electric Delivery Company LLC Employee Welfare Benefit Plan and other documents in the Resource Library.
 You may obtain a copy of the required legal notices at no cost by opening a case through myhrconnection.oncor.com.
 Go to HR Help and submit a case to the benefits team.